 The film Blood Diamond starring Leonardo Di Caprio endeavoured to make people aware that the origins of certain diamonds may be connected to human rights abuses, militia funding and even genocide.
 A new system, known as the Kimberley Process, was enacted in the 1990s to help consumers feel more confident that their diamond purchases were ‘clean’.

-However, despite the fact that diamonds from conflict now only account for 1% of such gems in the world, (down from 15% in 1990) few today deny that the Process is far from a watertight solution, and despite increased awareness of how diamonds fuel conflict, the companies that were implicated in ‘dirty trading’ during the wars in Angola, Sierra Leone and Congo and the tycoons that head them are still thriving.
+However, despite the fact that the diamond industry insists that stones that come from areas conflict now only account for 1% of such gems in the world, (down from 15% in 1990) few today deny that the Process is far from a watertight solution.
+Despite increased awareness of how diamonds fuel conflict, the huge companies that were implicated in ‘dirty trading’ during the wars in Angola, Sierra Leone and Congo and the tycoons that head them are still thriving.

 But blood diamonds are just the tip of the iceberg.
 There are myriad ethical issues with the creation of jewellery, and most of them start at the most basic level: at the primary stage of industry, mining.
 There can be little doubt that ripping layers of the Earth open for this industry (and often clearing paths through pristine forests to do so) is highly polluting to say the least.
 And diamonds and gold are especially ‘dirty’.
 Even if they are conflict free, arsenic and mercury are needed in the mining process, and all forms of mining can cause long term water and soil contamination that affects not only the plant and animal life around a mine, but the surrounding communities too.

 So here is where ‘ethical jewellery’ comes in.
 Because of these issues, an increasing number of jewellers, such as Yilin Choo, have decided that it would be more ethical and ecologically friendly to create jewellery made in her own studio by her own hand, using recycled silver and gold or pre-existing pieces as a base.
 Ethical jewelers like Choo also refuses to use: